CineX-Labs/CineX/docs/CineX_Whitepaper.md

 ## Token Utility & Ecosystem

-CINE is a functional utility token designed for use across the CineX ecosystem.
+CINEX is a functional utility token designed for use across the CineX ecosystem.
 It is not an investment, equity stake, or speculative instrument.

 ### Utility Includes: